-The Adjust submenus are intended for qualified service personnel and site personnel only and may require a USER password.
-If a password is required, the USER password menu will appear when you try to modify the Adjust submenus.
-(Refer to PASSWORD Menu in this section to enter password.
+The Adjust procedure is intended for qualified service personnel and site personnel only.
+The USER password must be entered to modify the Adjust submenu fields.
+Refer to Modifying Setup/Adjust Submenus in this section to enter password and to save menu changes.